ali-translator/text-template/guides/FUNCTIONS_SYNTAX.md

 {print(city_name)}
 ```

 This will return the value of the city_name variable.
-(Of course, you don't need "function" for normal variable output, you can just output {city_name}).
+(Of course, you don't need a "function" for normal variable output, you can just use {city_name}).

 #### Chaining Multiple Functions:

-Also functions can be chained.
+Functions can be chained together.
 The result of each function is passed on to the next function in the chain:

 ```